palkan/action_policy/docs/scoping.md

 class PostPolicy < ApplicationPolicy scope_for :relation do |relation, with_deleted: false|
     if with_deleted
-      # Code that runs if deleted records are included
+      some_logic(relation) # Code that runs if deleted records are included else
-    else
-      # Code that runs if deleted records are not included
+      another_logic(relation) # Code that runs if deleted records are not included end end end
-    end
-  end
-end